-Any student who does not make satisfactory progress as indicated above will be placed on academic probation for one trimester.
-Students receiving veteran education benefits who are put on academic probation are reported to the VA.
-Benefits will not be affected during probation.
-To continue at the end of that trimester, the student must have:
+Any student who does not make satisfactory progress as indicated above will be placed on academic probation for one term.
+To continue at the end of that term, the student must have:

-- (1) earned an overall GPA of 2.00 on regularly-graded coursework (excluding activity or performance courses) or - (2) met the minimum retention/graduation GPA standard required above.
+- (1) earned a term GPA of 2.00 on regularly-graded coursework (excluding activity or performance courses) or - (2) met the minimum retention/graduation GPA standard required above.

-Students on academic probation may not enroll in more than 13 credit hours in a trimester, unless approved by the Vice President for Academic Affairs.
+Students on academic probation may not enroll in more than 13 credit hours in a term, unless approved by the Vice President for Academic Affairs.